zandmahsa/2D-game/README.md

 # 3D game

 <h1>Game instructions and descriptions</h1>
-We created a 2D game called "The Leftovers" using the Unity game engine.
+We created a 2D game called "The Leftovers" **I should change the name** using the Unity game engine.

 Upon launching the game, a menu will appear with instructions available in the help section.